News and blog

 • Splunk Enterprise

-Today, software solutions must be able to integrate with other systems, such as log management and threat analysis platforms.
+Today, software solutions must be able to integrate with diverse systems, such as log management and threat analysis platforms.
 For example, Elasticsearch may be introduced into an existing environment to store and analyze logs.
-If you’re using NXLog EE as your log collector, you only need to make minimal changes to the NXLog configurations to start forwarding logs to it.
+If you’re using NXLog Agent as your log collector, you only need to make minimal configuration changes to start forwarding logs to it.
 Simply add another output and route, and you can simulcast logs in different formats to Elasticsearch and any other platform.

 Enriches log data

-Most enterprises aim for a consolidated view of their data from all sources, including logs.
-Such a goal is only possible with the ability to normalize data into a common structure.
+Most enterprises aim to achieve a consolidated view of their data across all sources, including logs.
+Such a goal is only possible by normalizing data into a common structure.
 For example, most log sources include a field to determine where the log record originated.
 However, the naming varies from one log source to another and can be Computer, ComputerName, Host, Hostname, or any other name determined by the vendor.
 In addition, Splunk creates default fields during indexing, including host, source, and sourcetype.
-Yet, a log record in Splunk can have an IP address in the host field, while another ComputerName field contains the hostname.
+Furthermore, a log record in Splunk can have the host field set to an IP address, while the ComputerName field contains the hostname.
 This makes searching your data challenging because you need to include all possible field names in your queries.

-NXLog automatically adds three core fields to every event to facilitate normalization: EventReceivedTime, SourceModuleName, and SourceModuleType.
-Additionally, if a hostname is defined, it also adds a Hostname field.
-These field names are common across all events processed by NXLog.
+NXLog Agent automatically adds four core fields to every event to facilitate normalization: EventReceivedTime, Hostname, SourceModuleName, and SourceModuleType.
+These field names are common across all events processed by NXLog Agent.

-Log enrichment goes beyond simply normalizing field names across disparate log sources.
+Log enrichment goes beyond simply normalizing field names across different log sources.
 Imagine the benefits of creating custom fields specific to your organization.
-It would allow analysts to isolate events from log sources associated with a particular project, group, external business partner, business unit, store number, geographical region/zone, etc.
+It would allow analysts to isolate events from log sources associated with a particular project, group, business partner, business unit, or geographical region.

 Reduces operational costs

 Some Splunk pricing models are volume-based.
-Consequently, to get the best value out of Splunk, the number of events sent to it needs to be kept at a minimum with a high ratio of high-quality event records.
-The challenge of this strategy is that—more often than not—log sources contain a low proportion of quality logs mixed in among an ocean of relatively useless informational records.
-Although you can blacklist specific log sources and perform basic filtering on Windows logs, with the Splunk Universal Forwarder, you cannot implement complex, highly selective filters on noisy log sources containing high-value events.
+Consequently, to get the best value from Splunk, the number of events sent to it should be kept to a minimum, with a high ratio of high-quality event records.
+The challenge with this strategy is that, more often than not, log sources contain a low proportion of high-quality logs amid an ocean of useless informational records.
+Although you can blacklist specific log sources and perform some filtering on Windows logs with the Splunk Universal Forwarder, you cannot implement complex, highly selective filters on noisy log sources containing high-value events.

-In comparison, NXLog provides advanced filtering capabilities.
-For example, it supports native XPath filters (QueryXML) to filter Windows logs.
+In comparison, NXLog Agent provides advanced filtering capabilities, such as native XPath filtering (QueryXML) for Windows logs.
 For example, the following configuration collects logs based on a combination of source, log level, and event ID while ignoring other unimportant events.

 nxlog.conf